Ama-Pathirana/user_authentication_app_with_django/README.md

-# Django Authentication Tutorial (Login, Register, Logout & Reset Password)
+# Django Authentication App (Login, Register, Logout & Reset Password)

 This project is a Django backend application demonstrating a full user authentication system including registration, login, logout, and password reset functionalities.
 It's built following a tutorial to teach about authentication and registration in Django.